Skip to content

 Then add type: json entries to the blueprint's detail_fields[]; their paths are resolved against the object at detail.items_path.

-Some "APIs" aren't clean JSON-in/JSON-out.
-Copart's /public/vehicleFinder/search is a DataTables endpoint: a POST with an application/x-www-form-urlencoded body (draw, start, length, filter[MISC], query, page, size) that returns { "draw":…, "recordsTotal":…, "recordsFiltered":…, "data":[…] }.
-It is also guarded by Imperva/Incapsula anti-bot cookies.
+Some production "APIs" aren't clean JSON-in/JSON-out.
+A common pattern is a DataTables endpoint: a POST with an application/x-www-form-urlencoded body (draw, start, length, filter[…], query, page, size) that returns { "draw":…, "recordsTotal":…, "recordsFiltered":…, "data":[…] }.
+Such endpoints are often also guarded by anti-bot cookies (Imperva/Incapsula and similar).
 To handle this:

 • set api.body_format to "form" (nested objects encode as filter[MISC]=…);